tleyden/elastic-thought/README.md

   - it should assert "net" arg is empty
   - it should add a value for "net", which should be absolute path to net prototxt file
   - the worker should rewrite the solver_mode CPU/GPU based on worker capabilities
+- Add ability to cancel a training job in progress

 ## License